alisw/alibuild/docs/quick.markdown

 ## Using the built package
 {: #loading-the-package-environment}

-Environment for packages built using aliBuild is managed by [Environment Modules](http://modules.sourceforge.net) and a wrapper script called alienv.
+Environment for packages built using bits is managed by [Environment Modules](http://modules.sourceforge.net).
 Notice you will need the package `environment-modules` on Linux or `modules` on macOS for the following to work.

-Assuming you are in the toplevel directory containing `alibuild`, `alidist` and `sw` you can do:
+Assuming you are in the toplevel directory containing `bits`, `repositories` and `sw` you can do:

-    alienv q
+    bits q

 to list the available packages, and:

-    alienv enter VO_ALICE@PackageA::VersionA[,VO_ALICE@PackageB::VersionB...]
+    bits enter [VO_ALICE@]PackageA::VersionA[,[VO_ALICE@]PackageB::VersionB...]

 to enter a shell with the appropriate environment set.
-To learn more about alienv you can also look at the [user guide](user.html#using-the-packages-you-have-built).
+To learn more about `bits` you can also look at the [user guide](user.html#using-the-packages-you-have-built).